 When will the College be open for business as usual?

-The College continues to keep up to date with government advice and will only open for business as ‘usual’ as and when government advice allows.
+The College continues to keep up to date with government advice and will only open for 'business as usual’ as and when government advice and College risk assessment allows.

 Given public transport restrictions I plan to drive to College from Monday 1 June, where can I park my car?